This Nashville-born concept is short for one meat and three vegetables, and I’ve listed 30+ Meat-and-Three Restaurants grouped by location.

 This little cafe’ moseyed out of folksy Leiper’s Fork to downtown Franklin and expanded bigtime in the heart of downtown Nashville.
 Unlike almost every other place, it has a full bar.
 Meat-and-three items form its core offerings but you can order salads and its awfully fine pit barbecue.
 It’s popular so don’t expect immediate seating during dining rush hour.
 For speed, sit at the bar.

 (photo above) Katie’s been gone for ten years but this little shotgun shack of a restaurant marches on in the heart of the business district.
 It’s located in the century-old Arcade, essentially the forerunner of the mall and a fascinating little place.
-First, the good news: Its location, perfect for anyone staying or working north of Broadway; if some members of your party are into the meat-and-three vibe, it has a dozen restaurants as neighbors; eat in the atrium for some fun people-watching; the nicely seasoned and crunchy fried chicken and the moist cornbread muffin were in the “very good” zone.
+First, the good news: Its location, perfect for anyone staying or working north of Broadway; if some members of your party aren’t into the meat-and-three vibe, it has a dozen restaurants as neighbors; eat in the atrium for some fun people-watching; the nicely seasoned and crunchy fried chicken and the moist cornbread muffin were in the “very good” zone.
 The not-so-good: the broccoli casserole was essentially a puree’ of broccoli and cream of mushroom soup with some cheese melted on top; the mac’n’cheese was just kind bland.
 I’ll go with other vegetables next time.
 Open M-F, 10am-4 pm.

 I love the customer diversity of this little place a couple of blocks south of Music City Center: locals, tourists, conventioneers, black, white, blue-collar, white-collar, no-collar, music business types.
 Their steam table is like the South’s greatest hits with specials every day.
 Tip: the food is similar to Arnold’s but it’s a couple of blocks closer to the center of SoBro and typically it’s not as crowded.
 You may have to scrounge for parking.